Hypersonic/DistributedDB/README.md

 This is a masterless, quorumless distributed database, hardcoded for a specific task (a twitter clone).

+The frontend assumes at least one member of the cluster is sitting on `localhost:3004`.
+You can change this by chainging the `known_hosts` array in `frontend/db.py` to point to your favorite DB host.

 It chooses A and P over C, so try not to make conflicting queries :)

 Some useful scripts for cluster manipulation are in `/scripts`